 Read to Your Child Day is celebrated every year on February 14.
 Reading bedtime stories is a sacred tradition shared between a parent and a child.
 Kids are like sponges — they absorb everything from their environment.
 Their values are guided by their experiences, and their feelings become a part of their personality.
 This is why helping them navigate their emotions through stories of morality and honesty is such an important part of a child’s upbringing.
-We celebrate Read to Your Child Day on February 14 to honor the beautiful reading sessions between a parent and a child.
+With stories, children can also hone their imagination, creativity, and intellect.
+Books make us empathetic and open windows into new worlds.
+Read to Your Child Day also highlights the need for public libraries and bookstores catering to young readers.
+Celebrate the day with your tiny tots!

 History of Read to Your Child Day